Apply to GameSkinny's 2018 Journalist Training Program Sessions!

 The following qualifications are great to have and will help you immensely during your session, but are not required to participate.
 Most of the skills listed here will be taught through our lesson emails at some point during your session:

 - Working knowledge of the games industry

 - Degree (working on or completed) in Journalism, English, Communications, Media Criticism, Game Design, or other related field of study

 - Previous writing experience (huge bonus!)

 - Writing samples published here on GameSkinny

 By clicking the links below, you can fill out an application for any of the upcoming sessions, so long as the application deadline has not passed for your session of choice.
 Each session is named alphabetically, and we accept applications on a rolling basis.
 Most sessions are 9 weeks long.
-But this year, there are two special 10-week sessions -- one at the beginning of the year and another at the end.
+But this year, there is one special 10-week sessions -- at the end of the year.

 Depending on how many spots and applications we have each session, you may not be accepted into the program until 2 weeks before your program start date.
 So if it takes a while for you to hear back from us, all hope is not lost!
 We're probably just waiting until a little closer to your session start date to get back to you.